 - the product they make

-I wrote [an article long ago about these four levers to differentiate a task statement] if you aren’t familiar with them.
+I wrote an article about these four levers to differentiate a task statement if you aren’t familiar with them.

 A Differentiated Saturn Task

-If most of my class is learning the basic facts about Saturn using our textbook, I’m going to carefully craft a way to push my higher-ability students.
+If most of my class is learning the basic facts about Saturn using our textbook, I’m going to purposefully plan a task to push my higher-ability students.
 This means adjusting thinking skill, content, and resources before I worry about the product.

-Without any planning for how I’ll push my gifted students’ thinking and content knowledge, product choice becomes mere decoration, not differentiation.
+Without planning for how I’ll push my gifted students’ thinking and content knowledge, choice in their product is mere decoration, not differentiation.

 I'll send you one or two emails a month to help you better understand and differentiate for gifted students.Get free resources now!